dotnet/docs-aspire/docs/whats-new/preview-4.md

 1. The port that serves the dashboard UI (18888)
 2. The port that serves the OTLP grpc endpoint (18889)

 That will bring up a dashboard that you can use view logs, metrics, and traces from your applications.
-Here's a sample application that sends telemetry data to the dashboard.
+Here's a [sample application](https://learn.microsoft.com/en-us/samples/dotnet/aspire-samples/aspire-standalone-dashboard/) that sends telemetry data to the dashboard.

-TODO: Sample pointing to the dashboard.  (@drewnoakes @JamesNK @kvenkatrajan)

 ### Dashboard shortcuts